Understanding ABA Assessment: Purpose, Types, and Process

 Define ABA Assessment: Purpose and Importance

-Have you considered how an ABA assessment could transform your understanding of client needs?
+Have you considered how an could transform your understanding of client needs?
 By leveraging the insights gained from these evaluations, you can ensure that your treatment strategies are not only effective but also tailored to maximize each individual's potential.

 The center represents the ABA assessment, with branches showing its purpose, importance, and outcomes.
 Follow each branch to see how the assessment influences therapy and client success.